-Changes in the accrual for asset retirement obligations reflected in other liabilities on the consolidated statements of financial position for the years ended May 31, 2021 and 2020, are as follows:
+Changes in the accrual for asset retirement obligations reflected in other liabilities on the Consolidated Statement of Financial Position for the years ended May 31, 2020 and 2019, are as follows:

-2020
+2019

-Balance, beginning of year Accretion expense \$ 1,230 61 \$ 1,171 59
+Balance, beginning of year Accretion expense \$ 1,171 59 \$ 1,115 56

-Balance, end of year \$ 1,291 \$ 1,230
+Balance, end of year \$ 1,230 \$ 1,171

-Government grants refundable - Historically, funds provided by the United States Government under the Federal Perkins and Nursing Loan Programs are loaned to qualified students and could be reloaned after collections.
-The Federal Perkins Loan Program was discontinued on September 30, 2017, and the University will not be extending any further funds from this program.
-There is a 10-year period for the University to collect on these loans.
-In 2020, the Federal Government began requiring repayment of these loans, however, the timing and completion of future repayment remains unclear.
-These funds are ultimately refundable to the government and are included as liabilities in the consolidated statements of financial position.
+Government grants refundable - Historically, funds provided by the United States Government under the Federal Perkins and Nursing Loan Programs are loaned to qualified students and may be reloaned after collections.
+The Federal Perkins Loan Program was discontinued on September 30, 2017 and the University will not be extending any further funds from this program.
+There is a 10-year period for the University to collect on these loans, but it is unclear at this time when the Federal Government is going to require Universities to repay the outstanding loans with the federal government.
+These funds are ultimately refundable to the government and are included as liabilities in the statements of financial position.